 Do you have loose or missing shingles on your roof?
 Call your favorite roofer and have that taken care of before the winds pick up.

 If a storm is threatening the Baton Rouge area, you will want to check your yard for objects that may become flying objects.
-Turn your trampoline upside down, secure your patio furniture, bring in the kid’s toys etc.
+Start by turning your trampoline upside down, securing your patio furniture, and bringing all loose objects indoors.

-Preparing now will make things a little less stressful when/if a storm threatens us later.
+Preparing now will make things a little less stressful when or if a storm threatens us later.
 It will also be a little easier on our budgets to start picking up a few extra supplies every time we make a grocery run.

 Leave a Reply